Skip to main content

 She nodded.

 "I know Barrister Babu but… I will care if someone tells something to Kakababu because of me.
 Or even Baba."
-He suddenly felt a loss of words.
+He suddenly felt a loss for words.
 Obviously, he didn't care, but his family did.
-And Bondita being a Roy Chowdhury daughter-in-law was the "maan samman lojja shorom" of the family.
+And Bondita, being a Roy Chowdhury daughter-in-law, was the "maan samman lojja shorom" of the family.
 Aniruddha started the car.

 "Bondita.
 Bondita."
 He ran down the stairs to reach them as Aniruddha smiled.
 Bondita got down from the car and glared at him.
 Her glare made Batuk stop.